eriksank/eventemitter4/README.md

         yes, mum
         go, take a shower, Ann.

 On a particular event, _Mum_ will issue an instruction for _John_, while _John_ is registered to listen to any message.
 So, he hears everything.
 However, because of the _if_-clause, he only responds to events for which the argument _who_ is _John_.
 Note that listeners are invoked in the order in which they were registered.
-Listeners to any event are triggered after all listeners to a particular event.
+Listeners registered with `onAny()` are triggered after all listeners registered with `on()`.

 <a name="example4"></a>